FluxionNetwork/fluxion/README.md

 ## Here are some helpful tips for issues and known issues

+### "Clients are not automatically connected to the fake access point."
+This is a social engineering attack and it's pointless do drag clients automatically.
+The script relies on the fact that a user should be present in order to enter the wireless credentials.

 ####"FakeSites don't work"
 There might be a problem with lighttpd.
 The experimental version is tested on lighttpd 1.439-1.
 There are some problems with newer versions of lighttpd.
 If you problems use the stable version.
 Check the [fix] (https://github.com/deltaxflux/fluxion/wiki/fix) out.